django-cms/djangocms-template/README.md

 ## Setup
-- do a global replace of the string `project_name` on whatever you want
+- do a global replace of the string `project_name` on whatever you want, do the same for `PROJECT_NAME`
 - rename `project_name` directory

 ## Admin Panel